How to set up an air compressor for spray guns and painting

 6mm diameter, 15m long rubber air hose comes with quick release connectors.

-Air regulators provide precise adjustment of the airflow air pressure for consistent results.
+Air spray gun regulators provide precise adjustment of the air flow and air pressure which ensures consistent results.
 However, their design can also restrict air flow and create excessive pressure drop.
-There are two types of regulator - wall-mounted and gun-mounted.
+There are two types of paint gun filter regulator - wall-mounted and gun-mounted.

-Although regulators control the air pressure, the system may still have fluctuations.
-This can happen when an air-adjustment valve-type restrictor is being used.
-The air will exit the air cap with an initial burst of pressure.
-Which then levels off to the adjusted pressure, but may vary because of changes in system pressure.
+Although regulators control the air pressure, the system may still experience fluctuations, particularly when an air-adjustment valve-type restrictor is being used.
+The air will exit the air cap with an initial burst of pressure, which then levels off to the adjusted pressure, but this may vary because of changes in system pressure.

 Air Filter, Water Trap, Regulator & Lubricator